 Are you an aspiring filmmaker or movie producer looking to launch your career, but you’re not quite sure where to begin?
+We know that determining which film school or program is the best fit for your specific needs can be overwhelming.
+So, we compiled this breakdown of the top film schools in New York that you can attend to pursue studies in film.

-So, we compiled this breakdown of the best film schools in NYC that you can attend to pursue studies in film.
-This list of the top film schools in New York and beyond will hopefully provide some assistance as you search for the school and program that best meets your needs.
+This list of the best film schools in New York State will hopefully provide some assistance as you search for the school and program that best meets your needs.

 New York University